Essential Steps to Domestic Helper Visa Processing in Hong Kong

-It usually takes six working days for contracts to be notarised.
+It usually takes 6 working days for contracts to be notarised.
 Make sure that you keep the receipt issued by POLO as you will need to present this to the Philippine Consulate General when fetching the approved contract.
 Once you have the notarised contract, your domestic helper can apply for his or her visa.

 Submit the domestic helper visa application to the Immigration Department

 Your domestic helper must complete the Immigration Department’s ‘Visa/Extension of Stay Application Form for Domestic Helper from Abroad’ (ID 998A) form, and you need to complete the ‘Application for Employment of Domestic Helper from Abroad’ (ID 998B) form.
-Your domestic helper will need to submit these documents in person, within four weeks of the expiry of their contract, at the Department’s dedicated Foreign Domestic Helper section.
+Your domestic helper will need to submit these documents in person, within 4 weeks of the expiry date of their contract, at the Department’s dedicated Foreign Domestic Helper section.
 Your domestic helper will need to submit the following documents: